 How to Declutter Your Home Fast

-Whether you’re looking to go minimalist or simply just see your bathroom counter for the first time in years, I believe there is a way to approach it gradually.
+Whether you’re looking to go minimalist or simply just see your bathroom counter for the first time in years, I believe there is a way to reach your goals gradually.

-Constantly edit what you own.
-It sounds like a lot of work, but it’s really not.
-The more you practice editing your possessions, the more naturally and quickly you will do it.
+As you move through your day, edit what you own.
+This may sound like a lot of work, but it’s really not.
+The more you practice editing your possessions, the more naturally it will become.

-While putting away dishes, skim what you have in your drawers.
+While putting away dishes, skim what you have in your cabinets.
 What can go?
-As you get ready in the morning, consider items in your drawers.
+As you get ready in the morning, consider items in your closet and drawers.
 Which pieces do you never wear?

-Maintaining a minimalist mindset helps me recognize problem areas more quickly and choose to eliminate rather than reorganize.
+This habit helps you you start to recognize problem areas more quickly and choose to eliminate rather than reorganize.

 Choose a convenient, easily accessible location where you can pile items you plan to eliminate.

-I have designated a corner in my bedroom so my kids are less likely to come across the items and disperse them throughout my home again.
+I have designated a corner in my bedroom so my kids are less likely to come across the items and redistribute them throughout my home again.
 If that’s not a concern of yours, consider having multiple drop spots.
-Maybe one in each of the main rooms of your home.
+Maybe one in each of the major areas of your home.

-The box helps keep the pile from looking like a pile.
-When the box is full, it’s ready to be donated.
+This simply helps keep that pile from lingering and looking like, well, a pile.
+When the box is full, you know it’s time to donated.

-You will be faced with the temptation to dig through your donation items one last time and second guess what you’ve put in there.
+You will tempted to dig through your donation box and second guess what you’ve put in there.
 Don’t do it!
 You put it in there for a reason.
 Leave it alone!
 Your initial gut reaction to let it go was correct.

 Picture me slapping your hand every time you reach for it.

-I want to encourage you to donate rather than sell your items.
-Planning to sell it all can easily turn into another “someday” situation and become something we never actually get around to doing.
+I want to encourage you to donate as many of the items as possible rather than trying to sell them.
+Sure, selling a few things can certainly go a long way toward helping pay off debt and motivate us to keep decluttering.
+However, planning to sell it all can easily turn into another “someday” situation and become something we never actually get around to doing.

 Choosing to donate turns your temporary discomfort into someone else’s blessing.